 by Marcia Hinds – Megan and Ryan’s mom

 Exercise is key for our kids.
-Just like everything else about autism, helping our kids is complicated.
-And helping them get better isn’t the result of doing one thing, but doing many things combined to alleviate the stress on their overloaded immune systems.
+But helping them get better isn’t the result of doing one thing, but doing many things combined to alleviate the stress on their overloaded immune systems.
+And just like everything else about autism, helping our kids is complicated.
 Doctors and other professionals don’t use the term “messed-up immune system”, but in reality and simple Dr. Mom talk… that’s what autism is.

 Eating right, proper exercise, and treating hidden infections and viruses are just a few of the many things that can improve children’s immune function.
 And the more you can reduce the “total load” on their compromised systems, the more they are able to learn what they couldn’t before.
 And the faster they start to develop again.
 Sometimes it is as easy as changing laundry detergents to one that is free of dyes and perfumes.

 I want your children to recover from autism and be happy/healthy like my son.
 Today my Ryan is an aerospace engineer.
 When he isn’t working, he is surfing and out with his friends.
 Yes, my son actually has friends now, but that wasn’t always the case.
-Still that was the thing I wanted most for him.
-And that was my wish when I blew out my birthday candles, threw a lucky penny in the water, or when I snapped the turkey wishbone that was what I wished for.
+Still, that was the thing I wanted most for him.
+When I blew out my birthday candles, threw a lucky penny in the water, or when I snapped the turkey wishbone that was what I wished for.

-An essential ingredient to his recovery that contributed and helped him regain his health was getting him to move more like typical kids do.
-Exercise is essential to better health and in this Dr. Mom’s opinion promotes better blood flow in the affected areas of our kid’s brains.
+One of many things that contributed and helped him regain his health was getting him to move more like typical kids do.
+Exercise is essential for better health and in this Dr. Mom’s opinion promotes better blood flow in the affected areas of our kid’s brains.
 That in turn allows the cells and other substances essential to better immune function move through the body so they can do their job.

 Two years later, after Ryan was much improved, we repeated the NeuroSPECT test.
 This time it showed decreased inflammation and better blood flow to the previously affected areas of the brain.
-Ryan was rapidly improving and catching up on all he missed and couldn’t learn before.
+Ryan was rapidly improving and catching up on all he missed that he couldn’t learn before.

 Our kids don’t move like “typical” youngsters.
 And as a result they do not receive the needed input they should.
 In my Dr. Mom opinion and observation, the reason Occupational Therapy (OT) works so well is because it makes our kids replicate the things “typical” kids do all on their own just by being kids.

 With my son, we only did OT for a short time.
 But it was important because I learned a lot by watching the OT specialist.
 I soon realized I could provide what Ryan needed without yet another expense to the already overextended wallet.
-Instead, I took my son swimming, let him jump on our trampoline, and enrolled him in individual gymnastics lessons before he was capable of being in a group lesson.
+Instead, I took my son swimming, let him jump on our trampoline, and enrolled him in private gymnastics lessons before he was capable of being in a group lesson.
 We hung out at places like “We Rock the Spectrum,” and those free McDonald’s play spaces.
 And Ryan took karate for years with his Dad.
 Any exercise and moving more were all things that helped my son’s immune system function better.
 I even paid the high school basketball star from down the street to come once a week to teach Ryan how to dribble and shoot baskets.

 By doing Ryan’s OT program ourselves, we cut costs.
 He did at least 45 minutes of daily exercise.
 That was more than he got when we went to our OT.
 Our children are expensive enough with all the other treatments and special foods we need to provide.
 A by doing a program ourselves at home, we didn’t lose any valuable travel time in the car going to yet another therapy.
 That time was better spent working on things Ryan needed to learn.
 That’s also another reason why (whenever possible) I had his services and therapies done at our house.
 I brought the therapists to him, instead of the other way around.

 Daily exercise continues to be an important component for my son and still keeps his immune system functioning at an optimal level.
-But now, the trampoline and other activities have been replaced by surfing and classes at the gym.
+But now, the trampoline and other activities have been replaced by surfing, lifting weights, and spin classes at the gym.